pjevic/worldwise/README.md

 ---

-## Adding Navigation with NavLink
+## Navigation with NavLink

-The `NavLink` component from `react-router-dom` provides navigation between routes with automatic active state styling for the currently active link.
+The `NavLink` component from `react-router-dom` provides navigation between routes with automatic **active** state styling for the currently active link.

 ### Example: Navigation with NavLink